 3. Rhode Island: Highly legible.
 The cartoonish nature of the animals is a matter of personal preference, but they are recognizable and compliment the theme.
 It’s too bad that the validation sticker will block most of the deer, though.
 Better to block old Santa Fox on the left.
 Thumbs up.

 2. Oregon: The high contrast between the background in the numbers is a good thing.
 The outline of the trees is far enough from the numbers that it detracts from their legibility only slightly.
-Smokey’s white muzzle is far enough away from the stacked serial letters that legibility won't be an issue there.
-But I find that flat plates with white characters don't reflect well at night… I wonder how this one will fare?
+Smokey’s white muzzle is far enough away from the stacked serial letters that legibility won't be too much of an issue.
 I’d gladly put one on my car, at any rate.

 1. West Virginia: Take me home, country roads.
 We have a winner.
 The background is interesting, the elk on the left is a strong focal point, and the numbers have relatively high contrast and legibility for a graphic plate.
 There's nothing on this plate that doesn't belong, and there seems to be nothing missing, either.
 I would love to know whether these plates will be embossed, or screened.
 I prefer embossed, of course, but the design of this plate is such that legibility won't really be impacted either way.

 Want to vote?
 You can, if you're a member of ALPCA.
 Want to join?
 Visit their site today.